xwartz/smartbanner/README.md

     marketUrl: null,          // the url of app for Android
     schemeIOS: null,          // the scheme url for iOS
     schemeAndroid: null,      // the scheme url for Android
-    intentUrl: null           // the intent url for chrome 25+ }
+    intentUrl: null,          // the intent url for chrome 25+
+    button: 'OPEN'            // the button text
+}
 ```